henrikenquist/aces-up/README.md

 ## Systematic approach

 This approach considers the fact that if one strategy has won a game, another (similar) strategy will have a higher chance of winning that particular game - especially if the rule list is well-designed.
 In that sense, there is less randomness involved.
-Since all strategies use the same decks in a batch, the resulting odds are misleading if the number of decks is low.
+Since all strategies (created by `USE_SUB_SETS` and/or `PERMUTE`) use the same decks in a batch, the resulting odds are misleading if the number of decks is low.

 This approach is suitable when comparing strategies for a given set of decks, or for *mega-batches* ™.